 What Is Equine Therapy?

 Equine-assisted therapy (also known as “equine-assisted therapy” or “horse therapy”) is a form of experiential therapy.
 Experiential therapy integrates expressive activities and tools.
 Our equine-assisted therapy program in Tennessee can provide an invaluable opportunity to connect therapeutically with horses.
 In just a short time, you can build a unique and special relationship with your horse.
 This therapy can boost:

 - Moral responsibility

 Certified equine therapists conduct equine therapy sessions.
-Each session consists of various guided interactions between you (the client) and the horse.
+Each session consists of various guided interactions between you (the client), your peers, and the horse.
 You may get to feed, groom, and lead your horse.
 Despite some misconceptions, an equine therapy program doesn’t involve riding horses.